This article was updated 10/9/19

 We’ve already mentioned some of the key features to look for when searching the best hydration packs.
 But beyond cargo carrying space, compartmentalized storage, and ample fit adjustability, we look for the following: rugged bite valves, secure bite valve storage, easy bladder insertion and removal, quick disconnect hoses, and wide mouth bladder openings, which make them easy to fill and clean.

 Other desirable features include built-in back protection, good ventilation, security clips for keys, quick-access waist pockets, and built-in rain covers.

 Okay, now that we’ve run through the main things you should be looking for when shopping, let’s get to the goods.
 Here in alphabetical order are our picks for the best hydration packs for mountain bikers.

 CamelBak Skyline LR 10

 Aimed at addressing the issue of hydration packs’ tendency for unwanted shifting when bombing downhill, the CamelBak Skyline LR 10 is designed to shift the bulk of its weight near the lower back while at the same time giving more support to the wearer’s lumbar region.
 By lowering the pack’s center of gravity, the rider maintains more stability on rough trails while also letting the upper body move more freely.
 Other features include ample pockets to keep gear organized, attachment for a full-face helmet and armor, and a magnetic tube trap to keep your hydration hose from flopping around.
-It also come with a 3-liter reservoir, and the rear of the pack has a ventilated back panel to help you stay cool.
+It also comes with a 3-liter reservoir, and the rear of the pack has a ventilated back panel to help you stay cool.